georgegillams/georgegillams.co.uk/README.md

 ### Hosting on Heroku

 To host this on Heroku, you will need to add the [Heroku-redis Add-on](https://devcenter.heroku.com/articles/heroku-redis).
 Doing so will create a the REDIS_URL environment variable required to connect to the DB.
+The server code will automatically use this connection if present instead of connecting to a local instance.

 ## Contributing